 In addition to transport infrastructure assets, Salisbury is also connected by a significant digital infrastructure asset.
 As shown in Figure 4.1 (above), SABRENet runs directly through the City of Salisbury, offering businesses located along this network access to some of the fastest internet speeds in Australia.
 The SABRENet infrastructure provides part of the network for the GigCity network.
-The GigCity network is intended to connect businesses and startups located across Adelaide's 12 innovation and technology precincts - including at Technology Park69 - with affordable and vastly faster internet connectivity.70
+The GigCity network is intended to connect businesses and startups located across Adelaide's 12 innovation and technology precincts - including at Technology Park69 - with affordable and vastly faster internet connectivity.76

 This digital infrastructure and the connectivity it affords to other precincts across Adelaide will be a significant drawcard for new and existing businesses wanting access to fibre networks to develop and deploy innovative and technologically advanced services or production process.
-The region's connectivity through SABRENet and GigCity provides the perfect landscape for businesses that require space to grow as well as connectivity.
+The region's connectivity through SABRENet. and GigCity provides the perfect landscape for businesses that require space to grow as well as connectivity.

 What is SABRENet?

-SABRENet (South Australian Broadband Research and Education Network) is a fibre optic 'backbone' network, connecting South Australia's education and research centres, as well as linking these centres with the rest of the world.71 SABRENet is a not-for-profit company jointly owned by the University of Adelaide, Flinders University, the University of South Australia and the South Australian Government.
+SABRENEt (South Australian Broudband Rosearch and SABRENEt (South Australian Brondband Repeatch and Education Network) is a fibre optic back conditioned network. connecting South Australia's education and research control as well as linking block controls with the rest of the world."
+SABRENET is a reprior profit company jointly several by the university of Adelaide.
+Finder s-proversity, the University of South Australia and the South Australian Government.

-The network currently runs from the north to the south of Adelaide's CBD.
-Precincts on the SABRENet line have the opportunity to access internet speeds of up to 100-times the national average and at least ten times the download speed of the National Broadband Network (NBN) for precincts.72
+The network currently runs from the north to the sourn of Adelaides CBD, Precincts on the SAtIRENet line have the apportunity to access internet speeds of up to 100-times the vational average and w least terr times the download speed of the National Broadband Network (NBM) for procedure